mohitanand001/underscore_cpp/README.md

 │ ││││ ││├┤ ├┬┘└─┐│  │ │├┬┘├┤     │  ├─┘├─┘
 └─┘┘└┘─┴┘└─┘┴└─└─┘└─┘└─┘┴└─└─┘────└─┘┴  ┴
 </pre>
+## Why underscore_cpp
+underscore_cpp provides a range of generic functions for manipulting containers in c++.
+The library aims to help writing cleaner code, by providing functional programming helpers.

 ## Implementation of
 - [x] each
 - [x] transform